Cupnfish/Cupnfish-log/2021/bevy experience.md

 So how do you build a development environment that compiles quickly?

-The site explains in detail how to set up a fast development environment: https://bevyengine.org/learn/book/getting-started/setup/(in the final section, Enable Fast Compiles (Optional))
+Here is a detailed explanation: https://bevyengine.org/learn/book/getting-started/setup/ (in the final section, Enable Fast Compiles (Optional))

-There may be some strange questions in setting up the environment, such as this:
+You may stumble upon this puzzling error:

 ```shell
 error: process didn't exit successfully: `target\debug\bevy_salamanders.exe` (exit code: 0xc0000139, STATUS_ENTRYPOINT_NOT_FOUND)